 Buy Up Options

-Towns, regions, and/or state entities have the opportunity to "buy-up" higher resolution imagery, planimetrics, impervious surfaces, and/or Lidar data as part of the state imagery acquisition 2016-2020.
+Towns, regions, and/or state entities have the opportunity to "buy-up" 15cm resolution imagery as part of the State's imagery acquisition efforts.
 More information on this option is available here, or contact the imagery program manager to learn more or express your interest.

 Contact VCGI's Imagery Program Manager Steve Sharp at 802-882-3006.